Skip To Content

 3. Medications

-Some medications can lead to an increased risk of bleeding gums.
+Some medications can lead to an increased risk of bleeding and tender gums.
 Many over-the-counter medications act as blood thinners, making it easier for your gums to bleed during everyday situations such as brushing your teeth or flossing.
-Some prescriptions can also include bleeding gums as a possible side effect.
+Some prescriptions are also causes of bleeding gums.

 Talk to your doctor about what you can expect after taking certain medications.
 Be sure to inform your dentist about the types of medications you are taking to learn more about how they could affect your dental hygiene practices.
 You may need to change the way you clean your teeth to accommodate your gums’ increased chance of bleeding.